How To Prevent & Treat Swimmer’s Ear

-I recommend using Ear Relief & Resolve, which contains herbs that fight viral, bacterial, and fungal infections while reducing inflammation, healing tissues, and relieving pain.
+I recommend using herbal ear drops that fight viral, bacterial, and fungal infections while reducing inflammation, healing tissues, and relieving pain.

-Colloidal silver is an excellent second choice if you don’t have Ear Relief & Resolve.
+Colloidal silver is an excellent second choice.
 Colloidal silver will take care of the infection but doesn’t provide the inflammation fighting and tissue healing benefits of herbal treatment.